Tayoso/openreach_case_study/README.md

 - Git (GitHub Actions)
 - GCP

-### Open Source Technologies
+### Open Source Technologies*

-Note that we will try and use containerised open source technologies as much as we can with a focus on test-driven deployment.
+Note that we will try and use containerised open source technologies as much as we can with a focus on test-driven deployment (TDD).

-- Python (poetry package, Makefile, pytest, Flask/Django)
+- Python (poetry package, Makefile, pytest)
+- FastAPI
+- Database: SQLite, PostgreSQL
+- Web development
+  - Flask (micro web framework), Django (full-stack)
+  - React, Angular, NodeJS
+  - CSS, HTML
 - Makefile
 - Docker
 - Terraform